sujan-026/3body-lua/suit/docs/widgets.rst

    :param string text: Button label.
    :param table options: Optional settings (see below).
    :param numbers x,y: Upper left corner of the widget.
-   :param numbers w,h: Width and height of the widget.o
+   :param numbers w,h: Width and height of the widget.
    :returns: Return state (see below).

 Creates a button widget at position ``(x,y)`` with width ``w`` and height